justhoadoan/AuraControl-Spa-Management-System/README.md

 #  🌿AuraControl Spa Management System: A Professional Spa Booking System

-**Serenity Spa Booker** is a comprehensive web application designed to help spa businesses manage their operations efficiently.
+**AuraControl Spa Management System** is a comprehensive web application designed to help spa businesses manage their operations efficiently.
 The system provides an online booking portal for customers, a powerful dashboard for management, and a simple workspace for technicians.

 ---
 ## ✨ Key Features